DIY

 photo source: marvin.com

-Sometimes it happens that cracks appear faster on windows on one side of the house than on the other.
+Cracks sometimes appear more quickly in windows on one side of the house than on the other.
 This is not because they have been finished differently, but because they are exposed to different stresses.
-It matters a great deal how much of the year the window is battered by the sun, whether the rain falls directly on it or is protected by eaves or an awning, whether the snow settles on it or is more secluded and protected by the wall.
-All of these aggressions cause one window's finish to crack faster than another's.
-If you maintain the most damaged windows twice a year, you won't need to paint or varnish them for long.
+It matters a great deal how much time a year the window is battered by the sun, whether the rain falls directly on it or whether it is protected by eaves or awnings, whether snow settles on it or whether it is more set back and protected by the wall.
+All these stresses cause one window's finish to fail faster than another.
+If you maintain your more aggressed windows twice a year, you won't need to paint or varnish them for long.

 window maintenance